What Is Narrative Strategy?

 Organizations communicate constantly.

-Yet despite this steady stream of communication, many organizations struggle to clearly articulate what makes them distinctive or why their work matters.
+Yet many organizations struggle to clearly articulate what makes them distinctive or why their work matters—in simple language.

 Messaging becomes fragmented.
-Different departments describe the organization in different ways.
-Public communication drifts toward jargon, technical language, or vague claims that could apply to almost any organization.
+Different departments describe the organization differently.
+Public communication drifts toward jargon, technical language, or vague claims that could apply to any organization.

 Narrative strategy addresses this problem.